robwebset/TVONOS-Public/README.md

-# Sonos 4 Android TV Public Information
+# Sonos 4 TV Public Information

-Welcome to Sonos 4 Android TV.
+Welcome to Sonos 4 TV.
 The App is designed to work with the excellent Sonos system and be a companion (not replacement) to the official Sonos Apps.
 The focus is on providing media rich displays on your TV for tracks playing on your Sonos system.

 * Connection is to a single Sonos speaker (ideally the same room as the TV)
 * Usage is limited to 1 hour a day while services are monitored